Pruuva

 I think it is important to be concrete about this, because "AI oral assessment" can sound intimidating until you see how it actually works.

-A typical probe takes somewhere between 5 and 10 minutes.
+A typical assessment takes somewhere between 5 and 10 minutes.
 The flow goes like this:

 1. The student submits their work.
 This could be an essay, a lab report, a case analysis, a problem set, or really any assignment where understanding matters.

-2. The system reviews the submission and prepares questions that target the key concepts, arguments, and reasoning in the student's own work.
+2. The system analyzes the submission and prepares questions that target the key concepts, arguments, and reasoning in the student's own work.

 3. The student enters a conversation where the AI asks questions, listens to the answers, and follows up based on what the student says.
 If the student makes a strong point, the AI might ask them to extend it.
 If something seems unclear, it asks for clarification.

-The feel of it is less like an interrogation and more like a good office hours conversation.
+The feel of it is less like an interrogation and more like a focused office-hours conversation.
 The kind where a professor says "that's interesting, tell me more about why you chose that approach" or "what would change if this assumption didn't hold?"
-It is the conversation every student deserves to have about their work, but that no single faculty member can have with hundreds of students.
+It is the kind of conversation many educators want students to have about their work, but that no single faculty member can hold live with hundreds of students.

 Honest Answers to Common Concerns